Rule 5.63. Request for order to quash proceeding or responsive relief

 (4)Statute of limitations in Family Code section 2211.

-The motion to quash must be served in compliance with Code of Civil Procedure section 1005(b).
-If the respondent files a notice of motion to quash, no default may be entered, and the time to file a response will be extended until 15 days after service of the court's order denying the motion to quash.
+The request for order to quash must be served in compliance with Code of Civil Procedure section 1005(b).
+If the respondent files a request for order to quash, no default may be entered, and the time to file a response will be extended until 15 days after service of the court's order denying the request for order to quash.

 Within 15 days after the filing of the response, the petitioner may move to quash, in whole or in part, any request for affirmative relief in the response for the grounds set forth in (a).

-The parties are deemed to have waived the grounds set forth in (a) if they do not file a motion to quash within the time frame set forth.
+The parties are deemed to have waived the grounds set forth in (b) if they do not file a request for order to quash within the time frame set forth.

-When a motion to quash is granted, the court may grant leave to amend the petition or response and set a date for filing the amended pleadings.
+When a request for order to quash is granted, the court may grant leave to amend the petition or response and set a date for filing the amended pleadings.
 The court may also dismiss the action without leave to amend.
-The action may also be dismissed if the motion has been sustained with leave to amend and the amendment is not made within the time permitted by the court.
+The action may also be dismissed if the request for order has been sustained with leave to amend and the amendment is not made within the time permitted by the court.